Cycling along the coast of Catalonia, Spain!

 Do you want to cycle this route too?
 Then go cycling in Girona with fietseningirona.nl.
 During a 5 or 7-day cycling tour you will discover the landscapes around the city of Girona and the Costa Brava.
 You cycle along perhaps one of the most beautiful coastlines in Spain, and then cycle back to Girona via Figueres.
 A versatile tour, along sand paths in the woods, along the rugged coastline, via hidden waterfalls, through medieval villages and past a number of Dali museums.
 The 5 or 7 stages make a wonderful trip!

 I was in Girona at the invitation of fietseningirona.nl.
 They also arranged the beautiful Bianchi bike for me.
 The Dutch organization Fietsen in Girona (Cycling in Girona) organizes bicycle trips, with luggage transport and, if necessary, technical assistance along the way.
 And because they know all the beautiful places in and around Girona, they create beautiful routes for you!
 They can also arrange a one-day route, for example with a visit to the museum in Figueres and a beautiful cycle route back to Girona.

-II was in Girona at the invitation of fietseningirona.nl.
+Disclaimer: I was in Girona at the invitation of fietseningirona.nl.
 This article contains affiliate links.
-This means that if you make a purchase through one of these links, I will receive a small commission without extra costs for you.
+This means that if you make a purchase via one of these links, travelwriter.nl will receive a small commission at no extra cost to you.